What is Glaucoma?

 Many people have heard of glaucoma, but few know how common it is or the damage it can cause.
-Our vision is one of the most important aspects of our lives, and glaucoma puts it at risk.
-Here at SightMD, we think knowledge is the first step to preventing glaucoma-related vision loss.
+At SightMD, we believe knowledge is the first step to preventing glaucoma-related vision loss.
 What should you know about one of the leading causes of blindness in the world?

-Glaucoma refers to a group of related conditions that can damage the optic nerve.
-Glaucoma is typically associated with high intraocular pressure (IOP), or the pressure inside of the eye.
-According to the National Eye Institute, about 2.2 million Americans suffer from glaucoma.
+Glaucoma refers to a group of related conditions that cause damage to the optic nerve.
+If that damage becomes severe enough, it can have a significant impact on vision, and in some cases, cause irreversible blindness.
+While glaucoma is typically associated with high intraocular pressure (IOP) or the pressure of the eye, many patients can develop glaucoma with normal IOP.
+According to the National Eye Institute, about 3 million Americans suffer from glaucoma.
 The condition is a leading cause of blindness in older adults.

 Types of Glaucoma

 POAG does not cause any significant symptoms.
-Many people do not realize they have glaucoma until they start noticing vision loss.
-At that point, any vision loss cannot be repaired.
-This is why we encourage routine eye examinations.
+Many people do not realize they have glaucoma until they start noticing vision loss at a later stage.
+At that point, any vision loss cannot be recovered.
+Therefore, we encourage routine eye examinations.
 Yearly glaucoma tests can help prevent glaucoma-related vision loss.

 Closed-angle glaucoma is different.
-Because of the sudden increase in IOP, closed-angle glaucoma can cause significant symptoms.
+Because of the sudden increase in IOP, closed-angle glaucoma can cause significant symptoms as described below.
 Closed-angle glaucoma is considered a medical emergency.
 If you experience any of the following symptoms, be sure to contact emergency services:

 - Severe eye pain